LisboaAnt/Tailwind-Spotify/README.md

 # Tailwind Spotify
-- Learning tailwind when rebuilding the Spotify interface
+- Learning tailwind when rebuilding the Spotify interface.